minetest-palamod/palamod/README.md

 This project is mostly a personal project, but I will accept pr for translation, bugfix and better textures.

+Textures are made by AFCM and are licensed under CC-BY-SA 4.0.
+Some of them are based on MineClone2 textures that are mostly based on Minecraft PixelPerfection texture pack.

 ## Gameplay

 ### Features